HowDoIGitHelp/Python-Essentials-Jupyter-Book/_build/html/_sources/Python Exercises.md

 ### 1 Greeter+

 - Create a program that asks the user for a name.
-  - If the number of characters in the name of the person is less than 7, the program prints "Hello <name>".
+  - If the number of characters in the name of the person is less than 7, the program prints "Hello, {name}".
-  - Otherwise it prints "Hi <name>"
+  - Otherwise it prints "Hi, {name}"

 ### 2 Adder+